camatcode/basenji/README.md

   * ✅ Creates image previews, extracts metadata, handles the comic life cycle
   * ✅ Stress tested with 49.9 GB of comics with 2700 items
   * ✅ Stores optimized versions to save you disk space
+* Front-End
+  *  ✅ Simple Stuff: List, Search, View
-* 🚧 In Progress: Front End
+  *  🚧 In Progress: Make it more ergonomic
 * 🚧 Rest is in development

 ### Attributions